 Athol is a tiny city located in the state of Idaho.
-With a population of 732 people and two constituent neighborhoods, Athol is the 106th largest community in Idaho.
+With a population of 734 people and two associated neighborhoods, Athol is the 106th largest community in Idaho.

 Athol home prices are not only among the most expensive in Idaho, but Athol real estate also consistently ranks among the most expensive in America.

-The per capita income in Athol in 2018 was $23,374, which is lower middle income relative to Idaho and the nation.
-This equates to an annual income of $93,496 for a family of four.
+The per capita income in Athol in 2022 was $24,211, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
+This equates to an annual income of $96,844 for a family of four.
 However, Athol contains both very wealthy and poor people as well.

+Athol is a somewhat ethnically-diverse city.
 The people who call Athol home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athol residents report their race to be White, followed by Native American.
-Important ancestries of people in Athol include German, English, Irish, Norwegian, and Italian.
+Athol also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.76% of the city’s residents.
+Important ancestries of people in Athol include German, English, Irish, Norwegian, and European.

 The most common language spoken in Athol is English.
 Other important languages spoken here include Italian and Polish.